-Michigan Intergroup supports meetings in Ann Arbor, Detroit, Farmington Hills, Grand Rapids, Grosse Pointe, Lansing & Royal Oak…since 1999.
-Our Primary Purpose is to stop debting one day at a time and to help other compulsive debtors to stop incurring unsecured debt.
+Michigan Intergroup supports meetings in Ann Arbor, Detroit, Farmington Hills, Grand Rapids, Grosse Pointe, Lansing, Royal Oak and Traverse City…since 1999.

 Click on the links below to listen to Public Service Announcements from Debtors Anonymous: